defenseunicorns/uds-security-hub-v1-archive/README.md

 - `-r, --registry-creds`: (Optional) Registry credentials in the format 'registry:username:password'.
 Example: 'ghcr.io:user:password'
 - `-f, --output-file`: Output file for CSV results
 - `-p, --package-path`: Path to the zarf package.
 This is for local scanning and not fetching from a remote registry.
+- `-o, --offline-db-path`: Path to the offline DB to use for the scan.
+This should have all the files extracted from the trivy-db image and ran once before running the scan.

 **Example Command for Remote Scanning:**
 ```bash